SamTuppen/Thesis-Frequency-Reconstruction/README.md

 # README - Frequency Interpolation

-There are two different sections for interpolating missing frequency bands.
-The first is an approach using a neural network (NN) and the second is the sparse solver (SS) approach.
+Two different methods to interpolate missing frequency bands are presented in this folder.
+The first is an approach using a neural network (NN) and the second is a sparse solver (SS) approach.
 The NN has been created in Python using the TensorFlow platform and the SS has been created in both Python and MATLAB.

 ---